 - Market Research: You can get paid to give your opinion on all sorts of topics by taking surveys.
 Tons of websites offer these.
 Brands generally use your answers to inform their product development and marketing campaign creation.
 Longer and more niche surveys pay larger amounts.

 - Online Tutoring: Several websites pay you to tutor students in middle school, high school and college over the internet.
 Many of these jobs pay well but may require a bachelor’s degree (although that degree can usually be in any field of study).
+This can be one of the best side hustles for teachers.

 - Virtual Assistant: Virtual assistants are essentially administrative assistants that work remotely.
 They do a range of admin-type tasks, such as answering phone calls, data entry, email management, proofreading and scheduling.